 Wine country

-Archaeological excavations have revealed traces of viticulture in the Caucasus more than 8000 years ago.
-It is generally thought that the origin of the word wine comes from the Georgian word ‘gvino’.
+Archaeological excavations have revealed traces of viticulture in the Caucasus dating back more than 8,000 years.
+It is generally accepted that the origin of the word wine comes from the Georgian word “ghvino”.

-Georgia is home to more than 500 domestic grape varieties, more than any other wine country.
-The culture of the vine is alive and practical as a rite by almost all Georgian families.
+Georgia boasts over 500 domestic grape varieties, more than any other wine-producing country.
+Grape-growing is alive and well, and practiced as a rite by almost every Georgian family.

 Ancient Georgian traditional Qvevri wine-making method was inscribed on the Representative List of the Intangible Cultural Heritage of Humanity.
-Qvevri wine-making is practised throughout Georgia, particularly in village communities where unique varieties of grapes are grown.
-The Qvevri is an egg-shaped earthenware vessel used for making, ageing and storing the wine.
-Knowledge and experience of Qvevri manufacture and wine-making are passed down by families, neighbours, friends and relatives, all of whom join in communal harvesting and wine-making activities.
-The wine-making process involves pressing the grapes and then pouring the juice, grape skins, stalks and pips into the Qvevri, which is sealed and buried in the ground so that the wine can ferment for five to six months before being drunk.
+Qvevri vinification is practiced throughout Georgia, particularly in village communities where unique grape varieties are grown.
+The Qvevri is an egg-shaped clay vessel used for making, aging and storing wine.
+The knowledge and experience of Qvevri making and winemaking is passed on by families, neighbors, friends and relatives, all of whom participate in community harvesting and winemaking activities.
+The winemaking process involves pressing the grapes, then pouring the juice, skins, stalks and seeds into the Qvevri, which is sealed and buried in the ground so that the wine can ferment for five to six months before being ready for consumption.

-Tbilisi is the capital of Georgia for 1500 years.
-The legend places the foundation of the city at the place where King Vakhtang Gorgasali – Boar’s head – found in a hot spring, in the 5th century AD, a pheasant that his hawk had slaughtered.
-The king ordered that the city be built around this spring.
-The name Tbilisi refers to the hot thermal water in Georgian.
-The architectural mix of the city reflects the wide variety of nationalities that through the ages have made Tbilisi their home.
-The old city has its Jewish, Azeri and Armenian neighborhoods at a stone’s throw from one another.
+Tbilisi has been the capital of Georgia for 1500 years.
+Legend has it that the city was founded where, in the 5th century A.D., King Vakhtang Gorgasali found a pheasant his falcon had shot in a hot spring.
+The king ordered a city to be built around this spring.
+The name Tbilisi refers to the hot thermal water in Georgian language.
+The city’s architectural mix reflects the wide variety of nationalities that have made Tbilisi their home through the ages: the Old Town boasts Jewish, Azeri and Armenian quarters, all within walking distance of each other.

 Historical Monuments of Mtskheta (UNESCO Site)

-The historic churches of Mtskheta, former capital of Georgia, are outstanding examples of medieval religious architecture in the Caucasus.
-They show the high artistic and cultural level attained by this ancient kingdom.
+The historic churches of Mtskheta, the former capital of Georgia, are outstanding examples of medieval religious architecture in the Caucasus.
+They bear witness to the high artistic and cultural standards attained by the ancient kingdom.

 Gelati Monastery (UNESCO Site)

-Founded in 1106 in the west of Georgia, the Monastery of Gelati is a masterpiece of the Golden Age of medieval Georgia, a period of political strength and economic growth between the 11th and 13th centuries.
-It is characterized by the facades of smoothly hewn large blocks, balanced proportions and blind arches for exterior decoration.
-The Gelati monastery, one of the largest medieval Orthodox monasteries, was also a centre of science and education and the Academy it housed was one of the most important centres of culture in ancient Georgia.
+Founded in 1106 in western Georgia, the Gelati Monastery is a masterpiece of the golden age of medieval Georgia, a period of political power and economic growth between the 11th and 13th centuries.
+It features facades of large, smoothly hewn blocks, balanced proportions and blind arches for exterior decoration.
+The Gelati Monastery, one of the largest medieval Orthodox monasteries, was also a center of science and education, and the Academy it housed was one of the most important cultural centers in ancient Georgia.

 Upper Svaneti (UNESCO Site)

-ⴑ ⴀ ⴕ ⴀ ⴐ ⴇ ⴅ ⴄ ⴊ ⴍ (Used since IX century AD)
+ⴑ ⴀ ⴕ ⴀ ⴐ ⴇ ⴅ ⴄ ⴊ ⴍ (used since 9th century AD)

-ს ა ქ ა რ თ ვ ე ლ ო (Used since XI century AD)
+ს ა ქ ა რ თ ვ ე ლ ო (used since 11th century AD)

-Living culture of three writing systems of the Georgian alphabet is inscribed on the Representative List of the Intangible Cultural Heritage of Humanity.
+The living culture of the three writing systems of the Georgian alphabet is inscribed on the Representative List of the Intangible Cultural Heritage of Humanity.

 Georgian polyphonic singing (UNESCO Heritage)

-Popular singing has a highly valued place in Georgian culture.
-Polyphonic singing, in the Georgian language, is a secular tradition in a country whose language and culture have often been oppressed by invaders.
+Folk song occupies a special place in Georgian culture.
+Polyphonic singing in the Georgian language is an age-old tradition in a country whose language and culture have often been oppressed by invaders.

-The Chakrulo song, which is sung at ceremonies and festivals and belongs to the first category, is distinguished by its use of metaphor and its yodel, the krimanchuli and a “cockerel’s crow”, performed by a male falsetto singer.
-Some of these songs are linked to the cult of the grapevine and many date back to the eighth century.
-The songs traditionally pervaded all areas of everyday life, ranging from work in the fields (the Naduri, which incorporates the sounds of physical effort into the music) to songs to curing of illnesses and to Christmas Carols (Alilo).
-Byzantine liturgical hymns also incorporated the Georgian polyphonic tradition to such an extent that they became a significant expression of it.
+The Chakrulo song, which is sung at ceremonies and festivals and belongs to the first category, is distinguished by its use of metaphors and its yodeling, the krimanchuli and a “cockerel’s crow”, performed by a male falsetto singer.
+Some of these songs are linked to the cult of the vine, and many date back to the 8th century.
+Songs were traditionally present in all areas of daily life, from work in the fields (Naduri, which incorporates the sounds of physical exertion into the music) to healing songs and Christmas carols (Alilo).
+Byzantine liturgical hymns have also integrated the Georgian polyphonic tradition to the point of becoming a significant expression of it.

 Good to Know